 Now you can really wear your fitness tracker 24/7.
 Leave it on when you take a shower or bath, or go for a swim.
 It will still not track your laps in the pool, but at least water (down to the prescribed level), will not harm the electronics inside.
-Which means you never have to worry about using the fitness tracker the wrong way.
 The only issue that you might encounter is that because the altimeter is sealed it may not give an accruate count of floors.

 If water resistance is very important to you and the bump in price is not an issue, this is definitely an option worth considering.
 You can check out the range on Amazon.

 Or you could always opt for a fitness tracker that has been designed from the outset to be waterproof.
-As mentioned, here you are limited to the Flex 2, Ionic and Versa.
+As mentioned, here you are limited to the Flex 2, Ionic, Versa and Charge 3.
 The second option often has the additional benefit of being able to produce swim metrics.